-My main research field is the cultural history of automobility and autonomous driving: The historical transformation of cultural dreams, hopes and fears, the imaginary or symbolism that is associated with of mobility technologies is my main research topic.
+My main research field is the cultural history of automobility and autonomous driving: The historical transformation of cultural dreams, hopes and fears, the imaginary and semiotic symbolism that is associated with mobility technologies is my main research topic.
 During the last years, I published about past visions of the future – especially the history of autonomous driving – and about the representation of cars in French and American films.
 Visual culture and cinema studies are in the center of my intellectual passions.

 In December 2016, I received a PhD degree in History of Technology and Cultural Theory from the University Paris 1 Panthéon-Sorbonne and the Humboldt-University Berlin.
 My thesis was supervised in cotutelle by Prof. Anne-Françoise Garçon (Paris) and Prof. Hartmut Böhme (Berlin).
-It centered on the relations between cultural images and scientific knowledge of the car accident in France and the United States (1945-1975).
+It focused on the relations between cultural images and scientific knowledge of the car accident in France and the United States (1945-1975).

 During my PhD-thesis, I participated in two transnational and interdisciplinary research projects: First, the Daimler and Benz Foundation hired me to examine the cultural dimensions of autonomous driving.
 Second, the Forum Vie Mobiles – a think tank supported by the French National Railways SNCF – asked for expertise on the imaginary of trains.
 My contribution focused on the cultural signification of the railway in cinema.